ProvableHQ/ARCs/arc-0009/README.md

     await r0;
 ```

-When `await` is invoked on a dynamic future, the runtime looks up the corresponding ID in the global context, retrieves the static future, and executes it.
+When `await` is invoked on a dynamic future, the runtime looks up the corresponding future in the global context, retrieves the static future, and executes it.
 The runtime guarantees that all futures (static and dynamic) are awaited exactly once.

 **Note:** A `dynamic.future` cannot be directly output by a function; it must be wrapped in a static future via the `async` instruction.